An Act to provide for the submission to the voters of a

 § 2.
 The ballot shall contain the following question:

-"Question: Shall the Constitution of Virginia be amended
+"Question: Should Article I of the Constitution of

 The ballots shall be prepared, distributed and voted, and the

-prescribed by § 24.2-684 of the Code of Virginia.
-The State Board of Elections
+by § 24.2-684 of the Code of Virginia.
+The State Board of Elections shall

-shall comply with § 30-19.9 of the Code and shall cause to be sent to the
+comply with § 30-19.9 of the Code and shall cause to be sent to the electoral

-electoral boards of each county and city sufficient copies of the full text of
+boards of each county and city sufficient copies of the full text of the

-the amendment and question contained herein for the officers of election to
+amendment and question contained herein for the officers of election to post in

 The electoral board of each county and city shall make out,